 The Saint Raphael Campus is a 511 bed hospital that also serves New Haven and Southern Connecticut.
 It provides a strong experience in community acquired and nosocomial infectious diseases, HIV and critical care unit infections, ambulatory infectious disease problems, as well as Clinical Microbiology.

 The VA Connecticut Health Care System (West Haven campus) is a 120 bed primary and tertiary care facility and provides a strong general infectious disease experience including patients with HIV infection, critical care unit infections, and ambulatory infectious disease problems (including ambulatory clinics in general infectious diseases issues, HIV, and hepatitis C. The presence of both a reference laboratory for Tuberculosis and a reference laboratory for Virology, in addition to an outstanding Microbiology laboratory in the VA CT program are added benefits.

-These three hospital experiences complement, rather then duplicate, the various educational experiences for Infectious Disease Fellows.
+These three hospital sites experiences complement, rather than duplicate, the various educational experiences for Infectious Disease Fellows.